gholness1/CarND-Vehicle-Detection/GaryHolness_writeup.md

 of angle values.
 Non-Car objects tend to have straight edges and do not have the type of curvature that cars do.

-spatial_size=(16,16)
+spatial_size=(32,32)
-I decided to keep 16 x 16 because I felt it was somewhat of a compression of the original image imformation in context.
+I decided to use 32 x 32 because I felt it was somewhat of a compression of the original image imformation in context.
+I didn't want to compress too much and experimented during my development with 16 x 16.
+Because the scaling is linear, I felt going too far with compression may throw out valuable image information.
 This include aspects of the foreground objects with some background.
 With this spatial size, I believe suitabley depicts object information in context, that is with surrounding information.

-hist_bins=32
+hist_bins=16
-I wrestled with this one going back and forth between larger values (liek 32 bins I used) and smaller values.
+I wrestled with this one going back and forth between larger values (like 32 bins I used) and smaller values (I experimented as small as 8).
 The larger values increase specificity in the value of colors depicted.
 This can yield improved discrimination, but there is an issue concerning noise.
 If an image is noisy, the larger bin number will capture that noise.
 In contrast, a smaller bin value (I went as small as 8) results generally in higher counts per bin.
 While this reduces the ability to distinguish more specific colors (sligh variations), it provides a sense of filtering.
 That is, noisy pixels might contribute an increment to a bin count, but if the bin counts are large to begin with, a spurious addition to the count does not significantly change the bin count relative to the other bins.
 Therefore, smaller bin counts give a type of robustness to noise.
 But, this cannot go too far.
 Too small a bin count makes the representation less descriptive.
 This speaks to the typical tradeoff in Machine Learning between model complexity (increase dimensionality in the model) , generalization/regularization (applicability to new data versus modeling the noise), and sample complexity (Hoeffding's inequality and relationship between model complexity, sample size, and how well in-sample and out-of-sample error coincide).
+In all this resulted in a high dimensional features vector totaling 6720 dimensions.
+Fortunately SVM's are great with high dimensional data.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using HoG features (lines 829-833), spatial bin features (line 855) , and color histogram features (line 856).
+The training set represents 90% of the randomized data (15984 instances) set while the test set represents the remaining 10% (1776 instances).
+A validation set is carved out of the training set (10% of training set) and is used to select be best value for the regularization paramerter, C, for a Linear SVM.
+I trained a linear SVM (line 665) using HoG features (lines 846-849), spatial bin features (line 872) , and color histogram features (line 873).
+In order to improve the linear SVM classifier, I used `GridSearchCV` to employ validation using 10% of the training data to find the best regularization parameter, C, that best fits the model.
+The values for C searched by 'GridSearchCV' (line 654) were `C= 0.0001, 0.001, 0.01, 0.1, 1.0, 10, 100, 1000`.
+Consistently the optimal value for C was 0.001.
+Training the SVC classifier took 159.68 seconds.
+My trained Linear SVM classifier was tested on a test set resulting in accuracy of 99.04%.
+This was quite good.

 ### Sliding Window Search

 #### 4. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I performed search using a sliding window.
-The window overlap, `xy_overlap=0.25`, was 25%.
-The reason for this was to have a smoother transition between adjacent windows because it is more likely to catch an image patch containing a car.
+The window overlap, `xy_overlap=0.75`, was 75%.
+The reason for this was to have a smooth transition between adjacent windows because it is more likely to catch an image patch containing a car.
 While this made search longer, it increased resolution for what can be recognized in the image, less likely to skip over pixels that indicate the presence of a car.
 I implemented multiple scales using something I call `do_heat_stack()`.
 This function takes an array of scales.
-I use multiple scales, namely 1.0, 1.5, 2.0, and 2.5 to perform sliding window search.
+I use multiple scales, namely 1.0, 1.2, 1.5, and 2.0 to perform sliding window search.
 I certainly need multiple scales in order to capture both larger and smaller image patches.

+During development, I experimented with many scales.
+Examples of this for scales 1.0, 1.5, 2.0, 2.5, and 3.0 appear below.
+In my experiments, I wanted to have a range of scales from small to large to guage the impact on recognition.
+I found that the smaller scales were more effective in detection.
+So I included smaller scales along with a resonably large scale.
+The small scales are purposed with addressing when the cars are farther (small)  and the large scale for addressing when cars are close by (larger).

 Basic HoG Window Search scale=1.0
 ![hog search 1.0][image10]